rrm-tech/deno_website2/README.md

 This is the code for https://deno.land/

-This website consists of two parts
+This website consists of two parts.

 1. A Cloudflare Worker
 2. A Next.js app hosted on Vercel